 OpManager uses Cisco's own API access credentials to communicate with your SDN environment and monitor the Cisco ACI device with all its associated components.
 This includes:

-The Fabric tab gives you a complete layout of the network and software components of your ACI environment in a three-tier architecture.
-Once discovery is initiated, components in your environment, such as the super spines, spines, and leaves, will be automatically added into OpManager.
-The list also includes necessary information such as the health score, pod ID, and node ID of all discovered components.
+The Fabric tab gives you a complete layout of the network and software components of your Cisco ACI environment in a three-tier architecture.
+Once network device discovery is initiated, components in your environment, such as the super spines, spines, and leaves, will be automatically added into OpManager.
+The list also includes necessary information such as the health score, pod ID, and node ID of all discovered ACI components.

-Tenants are logical containers that denote each customer or mapped service in an ACI network.
-You can further drill down into a tenant and access its summary page, which has information on all connected endpoint groups, application profiles, bridge domains, and VRFs, as well as the tenant's overall health score.
+Tenants are logical containers that denote each customer or mapped service in a Cisco ACI network.
+With OpManager's Cisco ACI monitoring tool, you can further drill down into a tenant and access its summary page, which has information on all connected endpoint groups, application profiles, bridge domains, and VRFs, as well as the tenant's overall health score.

-OpManager discovers all endpoint machines associated with your ACI environment, grouping them automatically during device discovery.
-Endpoints groups are a collection of end machines that are part of the discovered ACI environment.
+OpManager's Cisco ACI monitor discovers all endpoint machines associated with your Cisco ACI environment, grouping them automatically during device discovery.
+Endpoints groups are a collection of end machines that are part of the discovered Cisco ACI environment.
 These endpoint machines are treated as individual devices in OpManager.
 You can also initiate advanced monitoring for these endpoints and access all related functions if necessary.

 OpManager's Cisco ACI monitoring tool closely tracks the following metrics to check if your SDN environment is performing optimally.